-Kyoto is a very nice, laid back, and peaceful city that sure does have some incredible sights!
+Kyoto is a very nice, laid back, and peaceful city that is home to some of the world’s most incredible sights.
 We stayed there for 3 nights and I think we did everything we wanted to do.
 Just like Tokyo, the public transportation is easy to deal with, so don’t stress about getting to faraway places.
 We stayed in Gion- or Old Kyoto- the cutest part of town with stone paved roads and traditional houses, at Hotel Mume.
 We had a great stay at this hotel and I highly recommend it.

 WHAT TO DO IN KYOTO